CydiaMine/appinstaller/README.md

 ## Installing CydiaMine

 We will be releasing the tutorial for CydiaMine (Cydia for Dopamine) as soon as possible.
 Stay tuned for updates.

-CydiaMine has released on June 4th.
+* .
+CydiaMine has released on June 4th .
 But Sunst⭐️r_A16 has released an incompleted version of CydiaMine.

-__Supported versions__
+## Supported versions

 CydiaMine is only compatible with Dopamine-supported iOS and iPadOS versions.
 Compatibility with the latest releases and other versions is not available now.